 A JOINT EFFORT

-Our dedicated Sisley team play a key role in our eco strategy and committment to preserving our environment.
+Our dedicated Sisley team play a key role in our eco strategy and commitment to preserving our environment.

-They rally round and come up with new and innovative ways to encourage appropriate recycling.
-Our sites have different recycling options to help us do the right thing: Paper, card, metal tins, glass, plastic lids, batteries and compost
+Employees are continuously formulating new and innovative ways to encourage appropriate recycling.
+Our sites have different recycling options to help us do the right thing: Paper, card, metal tins, glass, plastic lids, batteries and compost.

-Sisley help reduce plastic waste by drinking from mugs and water bottles instead of single-use plastic.
+Sisley staff help reduce plastic waste by drinking from mugs and water bottles instead of single-use plastic.